-Graphical elements are often combined with Score and Consistency ratings (see 2.6) to allow to interpret the meaning of the average value.
+For allow to interpret the meaning of the average value.
 If in this case the putter face is open by 2 degrees at aim, it does not say much about the single putt data.
 If it were random data with a bug variability it would show the inability to aim the putter, but it could also be a consistent deviation which would NOT be the inability to aim.
 Reason for consistent misaim could also be a problem of visual perception (seeing the hole on a wrong spot).
 Consequently, consistent and inconsistent data needs to be interpreted differently (see 2.6).